-Long-Term Care Insurance Act of 1997 was created to address this issue.
+As the Japanese population has aged, the focus of the healthcare field has shifted from acute illnesses toward the provision of integrated and continuous medical and nursing care for those with chronic conditions.
+Fewer and fewer families are now living with their elderly relatives compared to in the past, and the average age of family members providing care to elderly relatives is increasing.
+The combined effect was an increase in the number of people with no option for medical care but a long-term hospital stay, which put a strain on public finances.
+The Long-Term Care Insurance Act of 1997 was created to address this issue.
 This act established the Long-Term Care Insurance System, which covers all people aged 65 and over, as well as people aged 40 and over who are in need of long-term care.
 This system gives users the freedom to select the type of services they need, as well as their service providers.
-This act also created the position of "Care Managers" who are able to assist users in selecting care providers.18 Users are charged 10% of the medical fees for the services they select, irrespective of their income (although above a certain level of income, they are charged 20%).
+This act also created the position of "Care Managers" who are able to assist users in selecting care providers.
+This act also created the position of "Care Managers" who are able to assist users in selecting care providers.
+The services they select, irrespective of their income (although above a certain level of income, they are charged 20%).
 The system differs from NHI by mandating a "maximum amount of financial support."
 After a certain level of support, users must cover the costs of all excess services.